haywood/stereo/doc/ideas.md

 - show description panel for the current argument when filling in step args

-- display explanations of errors somewhere in the editor

 - pop-up descriptions when mousing over tokens e.g.
     - show the description for Q when someone mouses over the Q